 Lawn Care After a Summer Drought

 A drought is defined as a period of unusually dry weather that causes problems such as crop damage and water supply shortages.
 Live Science says of all the weather-related patterns that bring on severe economic impacts throughout the country, droughts are second only to hurricanes.
-Here in the Merrimack Valley, we are currently experiencing drought conditions after a summer with minimal rainfall, dry conditions, and high temperatures.
+Here in Andover, we are currently experiencing drought conditions after a summer with minimal rainfall, dry conditions, and high temperatures.

 You, along with all your neighbors, may be concerned about your dry, yellow, crunchy lawn.
 How can you ever bring it back from the dead — especially with many communities on water bans right now in an effort to conserve water?
 There isn’t much you can do under these conditions.
 Even if your town does not have a watering ban, and even if you have an irrigation system, you’re still not going to see the results you want.
 It’s just too darn hot and we haven’t had enough rain.
 There is a light at the end of the tunnel, though.

 Assess Your Lawn

 In many cases, your grass isn’t really dead; it’s dormant.
 However, a drought is pretty good at revealing trouble areas with your lawn.
 You’ll notice patches where some green grass is growing, as well as brown, crispy grass, dry patches and areas of weed growth.
 The best course of action is to leave your lawn alone for now.
 Don’t cut it (it’s probably not growing anyway) or you could risk killing it for good.Consult with your lawn care professionals at T&B Landscape and Irrigation for assistance and tips on how to move forward.

 Once normal conditions have returned, there are a few steps to take to get your lawn back to its stellar shape: